 The idea is that you pay a monthly subscription (in most cases) and get access to a virtual machine that’s running somewhere on a server.

-The way it generally works is rather simple: you install an app on your device, run it, and the service gives you access to a library of games that are available and you can play them whenever you want, for as long as your subscription is active.
+The way it generally works is rather simple: you install an app on your device, run it, and the service gives you access to a library of available games that you can play whenever you want, for as long as your subscription is active.

 Of course, this isn’t always the case, as some services don’t offer monthly plans but charge per hour instead, all the while others don’t really offer you a game library but a flat-out remote virtual PC running Windows 10, where you can install whatever game or game launcher you want, be it Steam or something else.

-In theory, this means that you could run games in 4K at 60FPS on pretty much any device – an old laptop, a smartphone, a smart TV, probably even a smart fridge (that’s right, Todd Howard’s dream of letting gamers play Skyrim on their smart fridges will finally become a reality).
-Moreover, it means that Macs will finally be viable for serious gaming, in a way.
+In theory, this means that you could run games in 4K at 60FPS on pretty much any device.
+It could be on an old laptop, a smartphone, a smart TV, probably even a smart fridge (that’s right, Todd Howard’s dream of letting gamers play Skyrim on their smart fridges will finally become a reality).
+Moreover, it means that Macs will finally be viable for serious gaming.